brianadams2337/containerstore-demo/.changeset/brave-pumpkins-rest.md

 '@scayle/storefront-boilerplate-nuxt': minor
 ---

-[Basket] Moved `SFBasketSummaryMobile` within `SFBasketSummary` component to have centralized logic in one component.
+[Basket] Refactored the basket summary component to integrate `SFBasketSummaryMobile` into `SFBasketSummary` for centralized logic.